-We use the Wigner function [6] to study the non classicality of this state.
+The presence of the vortex is pretty evident from the contour plot.
+The order can be determined from the number of singular points in the phase plot.
+It is interesting to note that the vortex structure in the quadrature distribution becomes less prominent with increasing order.
+It is thus important to study the variation of non classicality and entanglement with order and the squeezing parameter.
+We use the Wigner function [16] to study the non classicality of this state.
 For the current state under study it can be written as where k is the number of photons subtracted.
-The presence of the negative regions is a signature of non classicality [7].
+The presence of the negative regions is a signature of non classicality [17].
+The volume of this negative region can be studied as a measure of non classicality.
 The cross correlaton between different quadratures of two different modes show interesting quantum inteference patterns.
 This can also be interpreted as a signature of entanglement.
-In support of this we study the entanglement present in this state with the help of logarithmic negativity [2, 8] and entanglement of formation [9, 10] or concurrence and compare the observations from the two approaches.
-The concurrence is a measure of the amount of entanglement needed to create the entangled state and defined as [11],
+In support of this we study the entanglement present in this state with the help of logarithmic negativity [2, 18] and entanglement of formation [19, 20] or concurrence and compare the observations from the two approaches.
+The concurrence is a measure of the amount of entanglement needed to create the entangled state and defined as [21],

-$$C(\rho) = \min{p_i, \psi_i} \sum{i} p_i E(|\psi_i\rangle\langle\psi_i|)$$ (4)
+$$C(\rho) = \min{p_i, \psi_i} \sum{i} p_i E(|\psi_i\rangle \langle \psi_i|)$$ (5)